olgag112/ONP_algorithm/README.md

 The project was completed in April 2024 as part of the "Algorithms and Data Structures" course.

 Operations in increasing order of priority:

-Arithmetic operations:
-a + b, a - b, a * b, a / b
-All operations are performed on integers, so the result of division is rounded down.
+a + b, a - b, a * b, a / b - All operations are performed on integers, so the result of division is rounded down.

-Conditional operation:
 IF(a, b, c) - if a > 0, return b; otherwise, return c.

-Negation:
 N a - single-argument negation, equivalent to -a.

-Minimum and maximum functions:
 MIN(a1, a2, ...), MAX(a1, a2, ...) - the MIN and MAX functions have no limit on the number of parameters.

-Parentheses:
 ( ... ) - parentheses for grouping operations.

 -------------